Program Information: Psychology

 Fringe Benefits: Dental Insurance, Disability Insurance, Health Insurance, Life Insurance, Professional Development Time, Sick Leave, Vacation

-Other Fringe Benefits (not indicated above): Family dental and vision plan.
-Private office and free parking
+Other Fringe Benefits (not indicated above): Family dental and vision care, flex spending account, retirement benefits, and EAP services.

 Does this site have practicum psychology students on site?
 No